YetiForceCompany/YetiForceCRM/README.md

 -	Fixed a bug that appeared during saving of a field in Company Details.
 -	Fixed a bug that appeared during seving of calculations.
 -	Fixed a bug that appeared during export of invoices to PDF.
--	Fixed a bug that appeared during the installation prosess and caused the system to fail.
+-	Fixed a bug that appeared during the installation process and caused the system to fail.
 -	Fixed a bug that did not allow to add a custom field with 1:M relation
 -	Fixed a bug that appeared after adding a comment to a related module of Contacts.
 -	Fixed a bug that appeared during entering data to the Campaigns Module.